keithrbennett/keithrbennett.github.io/_drafts/rexe.md

 `reverse` is implicitly called on each line of standard input.  `self` is the input line in each call (we could also have used `self.reverse` but the `self` would have been redundant.).

+Be aware that there is no way to selectively exclude records from being output.
+Even if the result of the code is nil or the empty string, a newline will be output.
+If this is an issue, you might be better off using Enumerator mode and calling `select`, `filter`, `reject`, etc.

 #### -ie "Enumerator" Filter Mode